France secures Alstom stake option ahead of GE tie-up

 The deal with GE draws a line under a two-month battle for Alstom that had become heavily politicized as soon as the first reports of a tie-up plan appeared in April.

-Luc Chatel, the centre-right party’s acting head, described the accord negotiated by Montebourg as a “lose-lose deal” on Sunday and questioned the use of public funds.
+Luc Chatel, the center-right party’s acting head, described the accord negotiated by Montebourg as a “lose-lose deal” on Sunday and questioned the use of public funds.

 “There was an (earlier) offer on the table that would have avoided a public investment,” Chatel said.